Road accident deaths

 Road accidents are a major public health concern in India, with over 450,000 reported accidents responsible for over 150,000 deaths in 2022.[1]

 However, it is likely that official statistics miss the full extent of mortality from road accidents; India's Sample Registration System surveys over eight million households to estimate causes of death using verbal autopsies (see a full explanation here).
-In 2019, the SRS estimated 330,100 road accident fatalities.
-This is more than double the number of road accident deaths reported by the Indian police for the same year.
+In 2022, the SRS estimates suggest that there were around 270,000 road accident fatalities.[2]
+This is nearly double the number of road accident deaths reported by the Indian police for the same year.
 (For a full discussion of data sources on road accident fatalities, read this piece in our Measurement section.)

 India in global context